-Metrics ICV Version 4.3 includes a collection of pre-written test algorithms.
+Metrics ICV Version 4.4 includes a collection of pre-written test algorithms.
 These algorithms control selected CV and IV instruments.
 These instruments must be configured in this section.

-Note: The new Agilent B2900 and Keithley 2600 drivers use a new unified driver for ICV and ICS.
-Please refer to the detailed driver manuals for more information.
-If you are using ICS with other drivers you will need to configure the instrument in that Tool as well.
+Note: If you are using ICS with other drivers you will need to configure the instrument in that Tool as well.